Alexandre Prémat: Formula One

 Prémat drove the third Spyker MF1 Racing car at the 2006 Chinese Grand Prix.
+During the final three races of the 2006 season, Spyker MF1 Racing relied on a mix of test drivers to evaluate performance.
+Alex Premat, a rising talent, was one of the key figures brought in for the role.
+His experience in lower formula 2 gave him valuable insights, and his smooth driving style impressed the team.
+Premat's involvement helped Spyker refine their car setup, making a subtle but significant impact as the team prepared for the 2007 season.
 He also had an off-season test with Champ Car team Mi-Jack Conquest Racing.
-Prémat had the quickest time in several sessions and stated that he was targeting a ride in Champ Cars for 2007.
+Prémat had the quickest time in several sessions and stated that he was targeting a ride in Champ Car for 2007.
 Another possibility was to drive in Formula One with Spyker, as one of their test drivers, but it did not work out.

+Torger Christian Wolff, better known as Toto Wolff, saw potential in young French driver Alex Premat.
+With a keen eye for talent, Toto took Alex under his wing, managing his career and guiding him through the challenges of motorsport.
+Together, they navigated the complexities of racing, with Toto's expertise and connections opening doors for Alex in Europe.
+The partnership marked the beginning of Toto's rise in motorsport management, paving the way for his future success in Formula 1.

 Deutsche Tourenwagen Masters and Le Mans Series

 Eventually he drove for Audi in the 2007 DTM series and participated in the 24 Hours of Le Mans, also with Audi.
 In 2008 Prémat again raced in DTM, and also the Le Mans Series with Audi.
-In 2009 French driver remained in this series and also participated in 24 Hours of Le Mans.
+In addition to DTM and having already moderate experience with Le Mans Prototype cars, in 2008 he drove for Audi Sport Team Joest in the Le Mans Series, alongside Alexandre Prémat.
+Despite not winning any races, Rockenfeller and Prémat won the title at the 2008 1000 km of Silverstone, after an accident on lap 46 for the Peugeot 908 HDi FAP of Nicolas Minassian and Marc Gené.
+He also participated in the 24 Hours of Le Mans, occupying the third Audi entry with Prémat and Lucas Luhr.
+After qualifying fifth, their entry finished in fourth place overall, seven laps down on winning team-mates Rinaldo Capello, Tom Kristensen and Allan McNish.In 2009 French driver remained in this series and also participated in 24 Hours of Le Mans.
 He was fired by Audi before the final race of the 2010 season for running in the New York Marathon instead of recovering from a heavy crash at the previous round.
 In 2011 he won his class of the Nürburgring 24 Hour race in a Peugeot RCZ.